yugabyte/yugabyte-db/docs/content/latest/develop/best-practices.md

 ## Use Read Replicas for low latency timeline consistent reads in multi-region deployments
-In a YugabyteDB deployment, replication of data between nodes of your primary cluster runs synchronously and guarantees strong consistency.
+In a YugabyteDB multi-region deployment, replication of data between nodes of your primary cluster runs synchronously and guarantees strong consistency.

 Optionally, you can [create a read replica cluster](../deploy/multi-dc/read-replica-clusters.md) that asynchronously replicates data from the primary cluster and guarantees timeline consistency (with bounded staleness).
 A synchronously replicated primary cluster can accept writes to the system.